White paperThe Enterprise Framework for Compliant, Scalable AI

 • Dramatically reduced cybersecurity risk by cutting benchtop system vulnerabilities by 95%, lowering exposure from over 6,300 to under 300.

-• Achieved enterprise-grade compliance with over 95% of systems supported, secure operating systems—up from approximately 70%.
+• Achieved enterprise-grade compliance with over 95% of systems on supported, secure operating systems—up from approximately 70%.

 • Fully modernized infrastructure across all five global manufacturing sites, plus AWS and sandbox environments—up from zero upgraded platforms.